Free crypto tax calculator for Australians (2025)

 4. Once you have added all your trades, add your taxable income to the bottom left field.
 This should include your salary plus any other income, including capital gains from any other assets that were not added to the calculator.

 5. Press the green Calculate button.
-You will be shown an estimate of your capital gains and taxable capital gains.
+You will see an estimate of your capital gains and taxable capital gains.

 A capital gains event occurs when you dispose of an asset such as cryptocurrency, and make a profit or loss.
-This applies to all crypto assets including coins, tokens, NFTs and stablecoins.
+This includes selling, swapping, gifting or using crypto to make a purchase.
+It also applies to all crypto assets including coins, tokens, NFTs and stablecoins.

 This is the most common way of disposing of crypto assets and realising capital gains or losses.
 For example, if you bought one Bitcoin for $10,000 and sold it for $15,000, you have made a capital gain of $5,000 and would need to report this capital gain to the ATO when you do your tax.
 The same rules apply to NFTs.3